AeroScripts/PalBuddyGuy/README.md

 <ol>4.
 On the script.py window use 'record' command to start recording datasets, enter in the dataset name to be used</ol>
 <ol>5.
 After recording datasets add datasets in the order list on script.py order</ol>
 <ol>6.
 Convert datasets .plk to .mmap with 'convertmmap'</ol>
 <ol>7.
-Use 'Train' command to train to the datasets, loss/avg should be below 0.001
+Use 'Train' command to train to the datasets, loss/avg should be below 0.001</ol>
   <ol>8. 'save' to save model.
-Will show up as buddypal.pt in the folder
+Will show up as buddypal.pt in the folder</ol>

 ### Script usage